Package 'socviz'

 Format

-A tibble with 800 rows and 10 columns.
+## 'opiates' A tibble frame with 1,122 rows and 8 columns:

 Details